arangodb/docs/3.10/data-modeling-collections-database-methods.md

       col;
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock collectionDatabaseDropSystem
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

 Truncate
 --------

 <!-- js/server/modules/@arangodb/arango-database.js -->

-truncates a collection
+Truncate a collection:

 `db._truncate(collection)`

-Truncates a *collection*, removing all documents but keeping all its indexes.
+Truncates a `collection`, removing all documents but keeping all its indexes.

 `db._truncate(collection-identifier)`

-Truncates a collection identified by *collection-identified*.
+Truncates a collection identified by `collection-identified`.
 No error is thrown if there is no such collection.

 `db._truncate(collection-name)`

-Truncates a collection named *collection-name*.
+Truncates a collection named `collection-name`.
 No error is thrown if there is no such collection.

 **Examples**

 Truncates a collection:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline collectionDatabaseTruncateByObject
     @EXAMPLE_ARANGOSH_OUTPUT{collectionDatabaseTruncateByObject}
     ~ db._create("example");